xet7/beryldb/README.md

 ## Installation

 It is recommended to build Beryl from source.
 A guide on how to do this is available on [the Beryl docs site](https://docs.beryl.dev/server/installation/).
-Beryl's source code is available in [our GitHub webpage](https://github.com/beryldb/beryldb).
+Beryl's development branches are available in [our GitHub repository](https://github.com/beryldb/beryldb).

 NOTE: When running 'make', you should use the '-j4' argument, which allows you to compile using 4 cores.
-Feel free to change this number according to your available cpu.
+Feel free to change this number according to your cpu.

 Install dependencies: